glo-mccollough/glo-mccollough/README.md

 While I am open to freelance and contract to hire possibilities, these opportunities must remain remote as I am looking to relocate in the near future.

 - 👀 I’m interested in expanding my current skill set.
-Recently certified as a Dana Analyst and really digging SQL.
+Recently certified as a Data Analyst and really digging SQL.
 - 🌱 I’m currently taking a deeper dive into SQL and perhaps learning Python.
 - 💞️ I’m looking to collaborate with creatives, out of the box thinkers, and amazing product developers.
 - 📫 How to reach me glo.lamden.mccollough@gmail.com